mariadelmarac/Online-Retail-Data-Analysis/README.md

 ---

 Please feel free to contribute, provide feedback, or collaborate to further enhance this project.
-For inquiries, connect through the project's issues section or contact me directly at [your email].
+For inquiries, connect through the project's issues section.